sul-dlss/cocina-models/README.md

 ### Step 2: Update client gems coupled to the models

-**NOTE**: You may skip this step if the new release is a patch-level bump only, as the client gems are pinned to a minor release of cocina-models.
-However, a PR to update Gemfile.lock with the new cocina-models version is welcome ... and not a blocker.

-If this is a minor or major cocina-models version change, release new versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to use the new cocina-models version because applications such as [Argo](https://github.com/sul-dlss/argo) depend on both of these gems using the same models.
+Release new versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to use the new cocina-models version because applications such as [Argo](https://github.com/sul-dlss/argo) depend on both of these gems using the same models.

 ### Step 3: Update services directly coupled to the models